Permitting Timeline

 - Reclamation and closure planning

-The EE now complements the Draft Consolidated Permit Package (December 2025) and the federal Draft Environmental Impact Statement (DEIS).
-The EE also includes a detailed socioeconomic impact assessment, which is referenced in the federal DEIS.
-It outlines projected employment, income generation, and regional economic benefits of the project during construction, operations, and closure.
+The EE complements the Draft Consolidated Permit Package (December 2025) and the federal Environmental Impact Statement (EIS).
+It also includes a detailed socioeconomic assessment, outlining projected employment, income generation, and regional economic benefits during construction, operations, and closure.

-Ongoing review is being conducted by a Technical Review Team (TRT) coordinated by DOGAMI.
-The TRT includes State and Federal agencies, local governments, and Tribes.
-The TRT will review and consider comments received during the public comment period on the Draft Consolidated Permit Package (January–February 2026).
-Minutes from every public TRT meeting are available on DOGAMI’s website and document the status of reviews, agency comments, and applicant responses.
+Ongoing review is being conducted by the TRT coordinated by DOGAMI.
+The TRT includes state and federal agencies, local governments, and Tribal representatives.
+The TRT reviews and considers comments received during the public comment period on the Draft Consolidated Permit Package (January–February 2026).
+Minutes from each public TRT meeting are available on DOGAMI’s website and document the status of reviews, agency comments, and applicant responses.

 Access Project Documents